Shaoquett Moselmane

-Shaoquett Chaher Moselmane (born 1965) is an Australian politician who has been a member of the New South Wales Legislative Council since 2009 and is a member of the parliamentary Australian Labor Party.
+Shaoquett Chaher Moselmane (born 1965) is an Australian former politician who was a member of the New South Wales Legislative Council from 2009 to 2023 as a member of the parliamentary New South Wales Labor Party.
 He was assistant president of the Legislative Council from May 2019 to April 2020.

 Early years and background

 Moselmane was born in Konin, southern Lebanon.
 He arrived in Australia from Lebanon in 1977 with his parents, Chaher Mouslimani and Jawaher Mohanna Mouslimani, and ten siblings.
 He attended Rockdale Public School and James Cook Boys' High School before graduating with a Bachelor of Arts (politics and government administration) from the University of Sydney.
 He obtained a Master degree in politics from Macquarie University and went on to complete a Bachelor of Laws at the University of New South Wales.
 In 1999, Moselmane commenced practising as a solicitor.

 Political career

 In 1995, Moselmane was elected to Rockdale City Council in Sydney's south and served as mayor from 2001 to 2003, from 2005 to 2006, and again in 2009 until his appointment to the Legislative Council.
 Moselmane retired from Rockdale Council at the 2012 NSW Local Government Elections.

 On 3 December 2009, Moselmane was appointed to the Legislative Council to fill a vacancy created by the resignation of Henry Tsang.
-He is the first Muslim member of the New South Wales Parliament.
+He was the first Muslim member of the New South Wales Parliament.